liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/06-overriding-inline-content-using-jsps.markdown

 [TOC levels=1-4]

-Some @product@ core content, such as tag library tags, can only be overridden using JSPs ending in `.readme`.
+Some @sharepoint@ core content, such as tag library tags, can only be overridden using JSPs ending in `.readme`.
 The suffix `.readme` facilitates finding them.
-The code from these JSPs is now inlined (brought into @product@ Java source files) to improve performance. @product@ ignores JSP files with the `.readme` suffix.
+The code from these JSPs is now inlined (brought into @sharepoint@ Java source files) to improve performance. @sharepoint@ ignores JSP files with the `.readme` suffix.
 If you add code to a JSP `.readme` file and remove the `.readme` suffix,
-@product@ uses that JSP instead of the core inline content.
+@sharepoint@ uses that JSP instead of the core inline content.
 This tutorial shows you how to make these customizations.

 | **Important:** This type of customization is a last resort.
 Your override may